-Perfectly poised for anyone wanting to explore the western Highlands, Huntingtower Lodge is a contemporary B&B with a really cosy atmosphere.
+Perfectly poised for anyone wanting to explore the western Highlands, Huntingtower Lodge is a contemporary B&B with a cosy atmosphere.
 With a no under 16s policy this adult-only escape is the perfect place to simply relax and unwind.
 Guests are met with tea and homemade cakes, something that pretty much encapsulates the welcoming feel of the place under the helm of Peter and Tina Moss.
-Peter is a Mountain Leader and knows the area well from time in the hills as well as local restaurants and attractions, ideal for those who want a heads-up over breakfast about trails to follow or places to visit.
+Peter is a Mountain Leader and knows the area well from time in the hills as well as local restaurants and attractions, ideal for those who want a heads-up over breakfast about trails to follow or places to visit by car.

 That is, of course, when you manage to drag yourselves from the comforts of the accommodation.
 The five rooms are all individually designed, from the modern stylings of The Studio to the sumptuous romance of the Waterfall Suite, and they all share a large, comfortable lounge on the ground floor and staggering views across the loch to the Ardgour Hills and the hamlet of Stronchreggan on the far shore.
 It's an ever-changing picture that provides a superbly scenic backdrop to your stay.